Demystifying the shoulder in yoga and shoulder pain

 It is very common for students to end up with the upper body too far forward by the time they arrive in upward facing dog.
 This can come from the technique that they use to arrive in upward dog from chaturanga, which often precedes this posture.
 Essentially, they do not have enough distance between their hands and their feet in upward dog relative to the amount of backbending that is possible at that moment.
 This leads to the shoulder in upward dog ending up too far forward and puts them in a less than ideal position which makes it harder to lift up and away from the floor through the hands, so the shoulders end up in the ears.
 Too far forward means that as teachers we want their shoulders back, so, then we ask for the squeeze.

-However, if the foundation is not set up at the right distance from the beginning, the student will not have access to the muscular strength needed for the two parts we are talking about here in the shoulders.
+However, if the student doesn’t set their foundation up at the right distance from the beginning, they will not have access to the muscular strength they need for the actions in the shoulders.
 It will be hard to lift their torso through their shoulder blades (keeping shoulders out of ears) and they will feel like they need to squeeze the shoulder blades back because they are not easily sitting in a neutral position.